HOW MUCH DO WEDDING INVITATIONS COST?

 Now, don't let these numbers scare you.
 If you're on a tight budget, trust me, I know how that is!
 I'm willing to work with you to get the look that you're going for within your budget.
 Here are a few tips to save money when shopping for wedding stationery:

-- Choose a semi-custom option to save on design time, but keeping the aesthetic you're going for.
-Many designers nowadays (including ourselves) have a semi-custom shop for the more budget conscious brides. (read: When You Should Go With Semi-Custom Wedding Paper Goods)
+Choose a semi-custom option to save on design time, but keeping the aesthetic you're going for.
+Many designers nowadays (including myself) have a semi-custom shop for the more budget conscious brides. (read: When You Should Go With Semi-Custom Wedding Paper Goods)

-- Opt for a more simple design and then up the ante by buying a custom embosser, seal, stamp, or ribbon to accent your design.
+Opt for a more simple design and then up the ante by including a piece in handmade paper or letterpress printing, or add a custom embosser, seal, stamp, or ribbon to accent your design.
 This can be a cost effective way to impress your guests without blowing your budget!

 It's important for you to know what to budget before meeting with your stationer, so I hope I've shed some light on the mystery of budgeting for wedding stationery!